operaton/documentation/docs/documentation/user-guide/process-engine/decisions/configuration.md

 ## Configure the DMN Engine using Spring XML

-Follow the [instructions](../../process-engine/process-engine-bootstrapping.md#configure-process-engine-using-operaton-cfg-xml) to create a base `camunda.cfg.xml` XML configuration for the process engine.
+Follow the [instructions](../../process-engine/process-engine-bootstrapping.md#configure-process-engine-using-operaton-cfg-xml) to create a base `operaton.cfg.xml` XML configuration for the process engine.

 Add a new configuration bean of class `org.operaton.bpm.dmn.engine.impl.DefaultDmnEngineConfiguration`.
 Configure the DMN engine using the bean and set it as `dmnEngineConfiguration` property on the `processEngineConfiguration` bean.